-- 8.3.2.1 A statement that the particular treatment or procedure may involve risks to the participant (or to the embryo or foetus, if the participant is or may become pregnant) which are currently unforeseeable; - 8.3.2.2 Anticipated circumstances under which the participant's participation may be terminated by the investigator without regard to the participant's consent; - 8.3.2.3 Any additional costs to the participant that may result from participation in the research; - 8.3.2.4 The consequences of a participant's decision to withdraw from the research and procedures for orderly termination of participation by the participant; - 8.3.2.5 A statement that significant new findings developed during the course of the research which may relate to the participant's willingness to continue participation will be provided to the participant; and - 8.3.2.6 The approximate number of participants involved in the study.
+- 8.3.2.1 A statement that the particular treatment or procedure may involve risks to the participant (or to the embryo or foetus, if the participant is or may become pregnant) which are currently unforeseeable; - 8.3.2.2 Anticipated circumstances under which the participant's participation may be terminated by the investigator without regard to the participant's consent; - 8.3.2.3 Any additional costs to the participant that may result from participation in the research; - 8.3.2.4 The consequences of a participant's decision to withdraw from the research and procedures for orderly termination of participation by the participant; - 8.3.2.4.1 Should the participant choose to withdraw from the study the participant has the option to provide continued follow up information and data collection subsequent to their withdrawal from the interventional portion of the study. - 8.3.2.4.2 To ensure the participant understands and consents to the option above the investigator must distinguish between study related intervention and continued follow up of non -invasive clinical information - 8.3.2.4.3 Should the participant choose not continue with the non-invasive clinical outcome follow up, the investigator may not access the participants confidential or medical records requiring the participants consent - 8.3.2.5 A statement that significant new findings developed during the course of the research which may relate to the participant's willingness to continue participation will be provided to the participant; and - 8.3.2.6 The approximate number of participants involved in the study. - 8.3.2.7 The participant authorizes that regulatory authorities such as the FDA, EMA, MCC and HREC and the sponsor (if applicable) to be granted direct access to their original medical records for verification of clinical trial data collected.

-8.4 Variation of Consent Procedures (including waiver of informed consent)
+8.4 Variation of consent procedures (including waiver of informed consent)

-- 8.4.1 HREC may approve a consent procedure which does not include, or which alters some or all of, the elements of informed consent set forth above, or waive the requirement to obtain informed consent provided HREC finds and documents that: - 8.4.1.1 The research involves no more than minimal risk to the participants; - 8.4.1.2 The waiver or alteration will not adversely affect the rights and welfare of the participants; - 8.4.1.3 The research could not practicably be carried out without the waiver or alteration; and - 8.4.1.4 Whenever appropriate, the participants will be provided with additional pertinent information after participation. - 8.4.2 Informed consent is not required for use of information in the public domain, although guidance may be needed concerning definition of what type of information about citizens is regarded as public. - 8.4.3 The informed consent requirements in this SOP are not intended to pre-empt any applicable governmental or local laws which require additional information to be disclosed in order for informed consent to be legally effective. - 8.4.4 Nothing in this policy is intended to limit the authority of a registered health professional to provide emergency medical care, to the extent the registered health professional is permitted, under applicable governmental or local law. - 8.4.5 The participant must, having been fully informed, be asked to give his/her free and voluntary consent to inclusion in the study. - 8.4.6 Where a relationship of dependence exists between participant and researcher (e.g. service provider/service recipient), consent should be obtained by an independent person.
+- 8.4.1 HREC may approve a consent procedure which does not include, or which alters some or all of, the elements of informed consent set forth above, or waive the requirement to obtain informed consent provided HREC finds and documents that: - 8.4.1.1 The research involves no more than minimal risk to the participants; - 8.4.1.2 The waiver or alteration will not adversely affect the rights and welfare of the participant(s); - 8.4.1.3 The research could not practicably be carried out without the waiver or alteration; and - 8.4.1.4 Whenever appropriate, the participants will be provided with additional pertinent information after participation. - 8.4.1.5 HREC may in selected cases consider a waiver of parental consent, - 8.4.3 Informed consent is not required for use of information in the public domain, although guidance may be needed concerning definition of what type of information about citizens is regarded as public. - 8.4.4 The informed consent requirements in this SOP are not intended to pre-empt any applicable governmental or local laws which require additional information to be disclosed in order for informed consent to be legally effective. - 8.4.5 Nothing in this policy is intended to limit the authority of a registered health professional to provide emergency medical care, to the extent the registered health professional is permitted, under applicable governmental or local law. - 8.4.6 The participant must, having been fully informed, be asked to give his/her free and voluntary consent to inclusion in the study. - 8.4.7 Where a relationship of dependence exists between participant and researcher (e.g. service provider/service recipient), consent should be obtained by an independent person.